SITHFAB025 Prepare and serve espresso coffee (Barista)

 Everyone undertaking nationally recognised VET courses will need to have a USI to receive their statement of attainment or qualification.

-This unit describes the performance outcomes, skills and knowledge required to extract and serve espresso coffee beverages using commercial espresso machines and grinders.
+The unit SITHFAB025 describes the performance outcomes, skills and knowledge required to extract and serve espresso coffee beverages using commercial espresso machines and grinders.
 It requires the ability to advise customers on coffee beverages, select and grind coffee beans, prepare and assess espresso coffee beverages and to use, maintain and clean espresso machines and grinders.
 Complex repairs of equipment would be referred to specialist service technicians.

 This unit applies to any hospitality organisation that serves espresso coffee beverages, including cafes, restaurants, bars, clubs, function and event venues.

 It applies to espresso machine operators who operate with some level of independence and under limited supervision.
+You are required to prepare and present:

 In this course you will learn: